Since early November, over 20 dead geese have been found in retention ponds near Shipyard Boulevard.

 While avian flu has been circulating for some time, Kent said those cases typically clear up in the spring and summer when migrating waterfowl or wild ducks fly back north.

-For private owners with dead birds on their property, Kent gives the following tips, but reiterates that they should call his office to ensure they are properly handling the wildlife:
+While Kent reiterates that private property owners should call his office to ensure they are properly handling the wildlife, he offer some general tips:

 - Wear rubber gloves